 Dr. Kelli Miller serves as our Director of Educational Programs.
 Once our overall programs are determined with input from learned educators, course content is assembled.
-In many instances we borrow video lectures from the internet made by eminent educators in various fields.
+As we notged above, we borrow video lectures from the internet made by eminent educators in various fields.
 These educators hold positions in the world’s best institutions.
 In this way, we can offer to our students lectures and content from qualified faculty from other institutions, yet which are not on our staff nor associated with us.
 Internationally acclaimed faculty thus become our faculty for some courses and lectures.

 Each of our courses are carefully laid out for each student to follow, additional assignments are scheduled from time to time, and naturally exams are also in the mix.
 But in the main, our faculty and instructors are mentors and guides to the material presented.

 (A) Permanent Staff

 Dr. Walter P. Drake, Director, Blue Marble University

 J.D., University of Baltimore (USA); PhD , Panama College Of Cell Science

 A published scientist in the field of tumor immunology, with 25 lead author research reports in bio-medical journals, Dr. Drake covers some of our most important courses in the bio-medical sciences.
 Moreover, as an experienced attorney in medical malpractice cases and medical insurance matters, Dr. Drake is an instructor/mentor in our Law program, and guides medical students in the non-medical courses included in our online MD program involving negligence law, medical device regulations, medical insurance, and medical negligence.
 Dr. Drake’s CV can be reviewed here: WalterPDrakeCV2020